Packet switching: EIN

 The European Informatics Network (EIN), originally called COST 11, was a project beginning in 1971 to link networks in Britain, France, Italy, Switzerland and Euratom.
 Six other European countries also participated in the research on network protocols.
-Derek Barber directed the project,and Roger Scantlebury led the UK technical contribution; both were from NPL.
+Derek Barber directed the project, and Roger Scantlebury led the UK technical contribution; both were from NPL.
 The contract for its implementation was awarded to an Anglo French consortium led by the UK systems house Logica and Sesa and managed by Andrew Karney.
 Work began in 1973 and it became operational in 1976 including nodes linking the NPL network and CYCLADES.
-The transport protocol of the EIN was the basis of the one adopted by the International Networking Working Group.
+Barber proposed and implemented a mail protocol for EIN.
+The transport protocol of the EIN helped to launch the INWG and X.25 protocols.
 EIN was replaced by Euronet in 1979.

 EPSS

 The Experimental Packet Switched Service (EPSS) was an experiment of the UK Post Office Telecommunications.
-It was the first public data network in the UK when it began operating in 1977.
+It was the first public data network in the UK when it began operating in 1976.
 Ferranti supplied the hardware and software.
 The handling of link control messages (acknowledgements and flow control) was different from that of most other networks.